riptidewave93/Openwrt-MR12-MR16/README.md

 Building
 --------
-git sync, copy files on top of build dir, menuconfig && kernel_menuconfig, build, and enjoy
+git sync, copy files on top of build dir, menuconfig && kernel_menuconfig to mr12, build, and enjoy

 Booting
 -------